 Will layers add volume to your hair?

-Well that is a tough question.
+Well, that is a tough question.
 It honestly depends on your hair type.
-Some hair textures can really benefit from adding layers to make the hair look more voluminous and be more manageable, but for fine-haired people layers can’t make magic happen.
+Some hair textures can really benefit from adding layers to make the hair look more voluminous and more manageable, but for fine-haired people, layers can’t make magic happen.

 Want more hair volume?
 Wash less often